vmx17/NetProjection/README.md

 - To change main requires pull request.
 - develop branch can be modified freely.
 - If there are another branch, that's a experimental.
-Do not use, besically.
+Do not use, basically.